GRESB/api-docs/source/includes/_asset-responses.md

 }
 ```

-All of the available metrics are validated for data-type and range.
+All of the available metrics are validated for data-type and integrity.
 When an invalid value is submitted it will be stored if possible, but we simultaneously return an error for that value.
 Invalid data will also be visible to the respondent within our application and will be ignored in calculations and in the final submission.
 To correct a value see the next section on 'Updating a Building'.
+An overview of all errors can be found in [errors & warnings](#errors-amp-warnings).

-Errors can occur at the "building" level or within a given year of `survey_data`.
+Errors can occur at the `buildings` level or within a given year of `annual_data`.

 As an extreme example, here is a submission with several validation errors.
 Look for "errors" keys near the bottom.

+_NEEDS UPDATED EXAMPLE WITH NEW VALDATION RULE ERRORS_

 Problems with this record (part of a 2019 response) include: